kurator-dev/kurator/docs/proposals/rollout/rollout.md

     // Defaults to the RolloutConfig.ServiceName
     // +optional
     Hosts []string `json:"hosts,omitempty"`

-    // Match conditions of A/B and Blue/Green HTTP header.
-    // The header keys must be lowercase and use hyphen as the separator.
-    // values are case-sensitive and formatted as follows:
-    // - `exact: "value"` for exact string match
-    // - `prefix: "value"` for prefix-based match
-    // - `regex: "value"` for ECMAscript style regex-based match
-    // e.g.:
-    // match:
-    //   - headers:
-    //       myheader:
-    //         regex: ".*XXXX.*"
-    //   - headers:
-    //       cookie:
-    //         regex: "^(.*?;)?(type=insider)(;.*)?$"
-    // +optional
-    Match []istiov1alpha3.HTTPMatchRequest `json:"match,omitempty"`

     // Retries describes the retry policy to use when a HTTP request fails.
     // For example, the following rule sets the maximum number of retries to three,